Jaseel-Zizou/AtoaAssignment/README.md

 2. Dockerise the project create a docker file and docker-compose

-Find the Dockerfile in the repo
+Find the Dockerfile in the repo,
 Find the docker-compose.yaml  in the repo